 Section 1.02 Other Definitional and Interpretative Provisions.
 The words "hereof", "herein" and "hereunder" and words of like import used in this Agreement shall refer to this Agreement as a whole and not to any particular provision of this Agreement.
 The descriptive headings used herein are inserted for convenience of reference only and are not intended to be part of or to affect the meaning or interpretation of this Agreement.
 References to Articles, Sections, Exhibits and Schedules are to Articles, Sections, Exhibits and Schedules of this Agreement unless otherwise specified.
 All Exhibits and Schedules annexed hereto or referred to herein are hereby incorporated in and made a part of this Agreement as if set forth in full herein.
 Any capitalized terms used in any Exhibit or Schedule but not otherwise defined therein, shall have the meaning as defined in this Agreement.
 Any singular term in this Agreement shall be deemed to include the plural, and any plural term the singular.
 The definitions contained in this Agreement are applicable to the masculine as well as to the feminine and neuter genders of such term.
 Whenever the words "include", "includes" or "including" are used in this Agreement, they shall be deemed to be followed by the words "without limitation", whether or not they are in fact followed by those words or words of like import.
 The word "or" is used in the inclusive sense of "or."
 The terms "or," "any" and "either" are not exclusive.
 "Writing", "written" and comparable terms refer to printing, typing and other means of reproducing words (including electronic media) in a visible form.
 References to any statute shall be deemed to refer to such statute as amended from time to time and, to the extent applicable, to any rules or regulations promulgated thereunder.
 References to any Contract are to that Contract as amended, modified or supplemented (including by waiver or consent) from time to time in accordance with the terms hereof and thereof.
-References to "the transactions contemplated by this Agreement" or words with a similar import shall be deemed to include the Mergers and the Parent Share Issuance.
 References to any Person include the successors and permitted assigns of that Person.
 References herein to "\$" or dollars will refer to U.S. dollars, unless otherwise specified.
 References from or through any date mean, unless otherwise specified, from and including such date or through and including such date, respectively.
 References to any period of days will be deemed to be to the relevant number of calendar days unless otherwise specified.
-The word "extent" and the phrase "to the extent" when used in this Agreement shall mean the degree to which a subject or other thing extends, and such word or phrase shall not merely mean "if."
+The word or "\$" or dollars will be deemed to include any documents filed or furnished with the SEC.
 The phrase "made available" shall be deemed to include any documents filed or furnished with the SEC.
-The phrase "ordinary course of business" shall be deemed to mean the ordinary course of business consistent with past practice.
-In the event an ambiguity o
+The phrase "ordinary course of business" shall be deemed to mean the ordinary course of business" shall be deemed to mean the ordinary course of business" shall be deemed to mean the ordinary course of business and no presumption or burden of proof will arise favoring or disfavoring any Party by virtue of the authorship of any of the provisions of this Agreement.